Full Sun Kit (Monarch Rescue Kit)

 Planting Directions

-2. Water the plugs well after planting, and push down around them (gently but firmly if that makes sense!) to ensure no air pockets remain around the roots.
+2. Water the plugs well after planting, and push down around them (gently but firmly) to ensure no air pockets remain around the roots.

 3. If there is no rain forecast, water daily for the first 10-14 days, preferably in the morning.